Last Updated on June 30, 2022 by Angela Vaz

 - “Do whatever you want.
 I don’t care.”

 These kinds of phrases don’t really help the relationship in any way and only make things worse.
+It’s also one of the most common toxic communication patterns.

 The only way to move past this is, to be honest with your partner and not assume that they know how you feel.